zomberri/m3_campus_navAndLinks/README.md

 # m3_campus_navAndLinks
-Starter file for the nav and links activity fir GIT215
+Starter files for the nav and links activity for GIT215